Haruki-Hotarou-2021/Simple-API-Exemple/README.md

+# Simple API

-# This is a simple base for an NodeJS API
+This is a simple base for an NodeJS API